vikramkh/course-website-16fa/index.md

 : Each written assignment and each midterm exam will have a regrade request deadline that will be posted typically one week after the assignment or exam has been returned with your score.
 Beyond that deadline, regrades can only be given by permission of the instructor.
-Regrade requests are meant cases such as arithmetic mistakes in tabulating a final score, or for a grader not seeing that you continued your solution on the back of the page (as an example).
+Regrade requests are meant for cases such as arithmetic mistakes in tabulating a final score, or for a grader not seeing that you continued your solution on the back of the page (as an example).
 In the interest of transparency, the course staff makes its best effort to indicate